quixio/quix-docs/docs/create/create-environment.md

 You also have the option to test your connection with the Kafka server before continuing.

+### Broker setup guides

+As well as the guides built into Quix Cloud to help set up your broker, there are also some setup guides in the [Integrations documentation](../integrations/brokers/overview.md).

 ## Data and streaming services

 The last step in creating an environment is to choose your data and streaming services option.